scollier/Summit2014OSEonOSPViaHeat/scott/01-Overview.md

 This training session will demonstrate the deployment mechanisms that Heat provides.
 Heat runs as a service on the OpenStack node in this environment.
 Heat also utilizes the `openshift.sh` installation script.  `openshift.sh` automates the deployment and initial configuration of OpenShift Enterprise platform.
 For a deeper understanding of the internals of the platform refer to the official [OpenShift Enterprise Deployment Guide](https://access.redhat.com/site/documentation/en-US/OpenShift_Enterprise/2/html-single/Deployment_Guide/index.html).

-##**1.6 Electronic version of this document**

-This lab manual contains many configuration items that will need to be performed on the broker and node hosts.
-Manually typing in all of these values would be a tedious and error-prone effort.
-To alleviate the risk of errors and allow the student to concentrate on learning the material, an electronic version of the document is available at the following URL:

-    http://PUT IN IP ADDRESS OF WEB SERVER HERE.

 **Lab 1 Complete!**

 <!--BREAK-->